metricly/metricly-docs/content/integrations/sso/sso-azure.md

   - **Relay State**: `Your Tenant Name` (optional)

   {{% notice tip %}}
   Add your tenant name to the **Relay State** field if you do not want to enter it when logging into CloudWisdom from Azure.
 Your tenant name is the company name you used when you signed up for a CloudWisdom account.
-Contact support if you do not know your tenant name.
+You can find it on the [SSO page] (https://us.cloudwisdom.virtana.com/#/profile/sso) in CloudWisdom.
   {{% /notice %}}

 ### Define User Attributes & Claims